Keeping OTT Content Secure: Why Is DRM Not Enough?

 May 8th, 2020 | By Jscrambler | 3 min read

-Watermarking
+Watermarking Techniques

-The general concept of watermarking is relatively well-known — add an identifier to a proprietary piece of content (image, sound, text, video, etc.) to either identify the owner of the content and/or quickly identify the origin of the leaked content.
-An example of this most common type of watermarking (visual watermarking) is shown below.
+The general concept of watermarking is relatively well-known.
+Add an identifier to a proprietary piece of content (image, sound, text, video, etc.) to identify the owner of the content or the origin of the leaked content.

 Forensic Watermarking

-This technique is widely used to quickly identify the origin of leaked content.
-When watermarked content is leaked and found to be used in the wild, providers can analyze the watermark to recover the relevant metadata that will allow investigation teams to track down the origin of the leak and to stop that source of piracy (for example, by blocking the account that originated the leak).
+This technique is widely used to identify the origin of leaked content.
+When watermarked content is leaked and found to be used in the wild, providers can analyze the watermark to recover the relevant metadata that will allow investigation teams to track down the origin of the leak and stop that source of piracy (for example, by blocking the account that originated the leak).

-It should be noted that, unlike DRM, which protects against content hijacking, watermarking does not prevent the content from being stolen.
-So, forensic watermarking is typically not a standalone solution but rather a much-needed complement to DRM on the fight against piracy.
+It should be noted that, unlike DRM, which protects against content hijacking, watermarking does not prevent content from being stolen.

-Jscrambler engineers have worked closely with OTT providers and watermarking providers alike.
-Together, we uncovered a key threat — the risk of tampering with forensic watermarking solutions.
-This could lead attackers to completely remove the watermark and leak content with no traceability.
+Together, we uncovered a threat: the risk of tampering with forensic watermarking solutions.
+This could lead attackers to remove the watermark and leak content without traceability.

 For an in-depth analysis of this topic of security in OTT media delivery, read our free white paper.